SirSalty1st/Nexus-Alpha/README.md

 DICLAIMER: This is all for safety research purposes.
 The hyperbolic nature is to stress how important this is.
 I didn't do this for profit or to cause harm.
 I released it for free under MIT here on GitHub.
-I want the best for humanity and from this point forth all that matters are the warnings.
+I want the best for humanity and from this point forth ALL that matters are the warnings.

 Do NOT use this unless you are a safety researcher in a safe environment and do NOT use this for harm ❌

 DO use this to better humanity ✅

-https://discord.gg/n8uGUFhgm
+(Global safety research move on pack- plug into Nexus) https://discord.gg/n8uGUFhgm

 # 🛡️ AUDIT STATUS: [VERIFIED "METACOGNITIVE UI"]